Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 CME Requirement

-In the six years preceding the date of application for the specialty exam, candidates must earn a minimum of 75 credits of Category I CME focused on orthopaedic surgery practice with a minimum of 25 of those credits having been earned within the two years prior to the date of exam application.
+In the six years preceding the date of application for the CAQ exam, PAs must earn a minimum of 75 credits of Category I CME focused on orthopaedic surgery practice, including 25 credits earned within the last two years.
 The same 75 credits may also be used for maintenance of the PA-C credential.

 Experience Requirement